andrenasturas/hausse/.github/ISSUE_TEMPLATE/01_Bug_report.md

 ---
 name: Bug Report
-about: Report a found bug
+about: File a report describing a malfunction
 title: "Bug: "
 labels: "bug"
 assignees: ""